 Tips for Visiting the Berliner Dom:

-- Don’t forget to climb to the top of the dome for breathtaking views.
+Be sure to ascend to the top of the dome for some great views of the area.

 The Jewish Museum: A Symbol of Remembrance